Gary Sinise

-Gary Alan Sinise (/sɪˈniːs/; born March 17, 1955) is an American actor, humanitarian, and musician.
-Among other awards, he has won a Primetime Emmy Award, a Golden Globe Award, a Tony Award, and four Screen Actors Guild Awards.
-He has also received a star on the Hollywood Walk of Fame, and was nominated for an Academy Award.
-Sinise has also received numerous awards and honors for his extensive humanitarian work and involvement with charitable organizations.
-He is a supporter of various veterans' organizations and founded the Lt.
-Dan Band (named after his character in Forrest Gump), which plays at military bases around the world.
+Gary Alan Sinise (/sɪˈniːs/; born March 17, 1955) is an American actor.
+He has won a Primetime Emmy Award, a Golden Globe Award, a Tony Award and four Screen Actors Guild Awards, and has been nominated for an Academy Award.
+He has received a star on the Hollywood Walk of Fame.
+Sinise has also received awards and honors for his extensive humanitarian work and involvement with charitable organizations, notably the Gary Sinise Foundation, of which he is the founder and Chairman of the Board of Directors.
+He also founded the Lt.
+Dan Band (named after his character in Forrest Gump), which plays at U.S. military bases around the world.

-Sinise's acting career started on stage with the Steppenwolf Theatre Company in 1983 when he directed and starred in a production of Sam Shepard's True West for which he earned an Obie Award.
-He would later earn four Tony Award nominations including for his performances in The Grapes of Wrath and One Flew Over the Cuckoo's Nest.
-He earned the Tony Award's Regional Theatre Award alongside the Steppenwolf Theatre Company.
+Sinise's career started on stage with the Steppenwolf Theatre Company in 1983 when he directed and starred in a production of Sam Shepard's True West for which he earned an Obie Award.
+Sinise directed Orphans by Lyle Kessler on Broadway in 1985.
+Also in 1985, he earned the Regional Theatre Tony Award alongside the Steppenwolf Theatre Company.
+He also received Tony Award nominations for his performances in The Grapes of Wrath (1988) and One Flew Over the Cuckoo's Nest (2001).

-Sinise first starred in the film adaptation of John Steinbeck's classic novel Of Mice and Men which he also directed and produced.
-Sinise played George Milton alongside John Malkovich who played Lennie.
-Subsequent roles include Lieutenant Dan Taylor in Forrest Gump (1994) for which he was nominated for the Academy Award for Best Supporting Actor.
-He also appeared in films such as Ron Howard's Apollo 13 (1995), Ransom (1996), Frank Darabont's The Green Mile (1999) and Impostor (2002).
+Sinise starred as George Milton in the 1992 film adaptation of John Steinbeck's novel Of Mice and Men.
+He also directed and produced the film.
+Sinise received an Academy Award nomination for Best Supporting Actor for his portrayal of Lieutenant Dan Taylor in Forrest Gump (1994).
+He also appeared in Ron Howard's Apollo 13 (1995), Ransom (1996), Frank Darabont's The Green Mile (1999) and Impostor (2002).

-He is also known for his television performances as Harry S. Truman in Truman (1995), for which he won a Golden Globe, and the title role in the television film George Wallace, for which he received a Primetime Emmy Award.
-He later had leading roles as Detective Mac Taylor in the CBS series CSI: NY (2004–13), from 2016 to 2017, Sinise starred as Special Agent Jack Garrett in Criminal Minds: Beyond Borders.
+On television, Sinise portrayed Harry S. Truman in Truman (1995), a portrayal that won him a Golden Globe Award, and played the title role in George Wallace, for which he received a Primetime Emmy Award.
+Sinise is widely known for his leading role as Detective Mac Taylor in the long-running CBS series CSI: NY (2004–13).
+He also played Special Agent Jack Garrett in Criminal Minds: Beyond Borders (2016–17).